FujiwaraSatomi/object-to-css/README.md

   }
 })
 ```
-This is not interpreted as css.
+This is not interpreted in css.
 ```js
 objectToCSS({
   "div:before": {